mitchhit234/meleeWebProject/README.md

 * Clean up the CSS on the home page and character pages (some containers not fitting to page correctly)

-* Find a way to not have to prompt the user to select mobile/desktop
+* Find a way to not have to prompt the user to select mobile/desktop version

 * Add general info icon on home page, explaining terminology used on the website and give credit to all who datamined the game to obtain the frame data